lawun330/quantum-portfolio-optimization-remake/README.md

 ## ⚛️🖥️ PART B. Extended Research Focus: Real Quantum Hardware

-1. **Time Efficiency**: (placeholder)?
-2. **Computational Resource**: (placeholder)?
-3. **Solution Quality**: How do solution quality differences between real quantum hardware and simulations compare?
+1. **Real Hardware Performance**: How does real quantum hardware performance compare to classical simulation in terms of execution time, computational resource requirements, and solution quality?
-4. **Feasibility**: Based on performance and error impact findings, is real quantum hardware currently feasible for portfolio optimization?
+2. **Feasibility**: Based on the findings, is real quantum hardware currently feasible for portfolio optimization?

 ### ⚡ Two Approaches